Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/02-how-to-build-an-oracle-on-top-of-uniswap.md

-In the case where data freshness is important, you can use a sliding window in which the cumulative price variable is measured more often than once per period, in order to compute moving averages that always include the most recent price.
+In the case where data freshness is important, you can use a sliding window in which the cumulative price variable is measured more often than once per period.
+This enables you to compute moving averages that always include the most recent price.

 There are at least